cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

     )
 ```

-Not to forget to ensure that there is indeed a store key at the string(s) you asked:
+Do not forget to ensure that there is indeed a store key at the string(s) you asked:

 ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/app/app.go#L303-L304]
 -  tkeys := sdk.NewTransientStoreKeys(paramstypes.TStoreKey)